-Making the decision to return to school as a mature student can come with its own set of challenges, however, it’s important to know the support that’s available through the university to help mature students be successful in their educational endeavours.A mature student can be defined as someone who:
+Making the decision to return to school as a mature student can come with its own set of challenges.
+It’s important to know that there is support available to help you succeed in your educational endeavours.A mature student can be defined as someone who:

 - Has been out of formal education for at least two years

 - Currently works full-time and/or has several years of experience in the workforce

 - Is a transfer or pathways student

 Given the extra responsibilities many mature students often carry, it’s valuable to know what support is available to you that may help ease the burden of balancing everything on your plate.